Mortgage Recast Calculator

 What is a Mortgage Recast?

-A mortgage recast allows homeowners to reduce their monthly mortgage payment by making a large lump sum payment toward the principal balance of the loan.
-After the payment is made, the lender recalculates the monthly payment based on the new lower balance while keeping the same interest rate and loan term.
+A mortgage recast allows homeowners to reduce their monthly mortgage payment by making a large lump sum payment toward the principal balance.
+After the payment, the lender recalculates the monthly payment based on the new lower balance while keeping the same interest rate and loan term.

 How the Mortgage Recast Calculator Works